wp-plugins/si-contact-form/trunk/readme.txt

 == Changelog ==

+- Fixed so checkboxes can have default selected

 = 2.6.2 =
 - (21 May 2010) - Fixed major bug: All text and textarea extra fields were missing from email.
 Sorry for the inconvenience.
 There are so many who use it,  I updated it right away.